bespoken/bespoken-docs/faq/README.md

 ### Can I get a different number to call?

-Yes, contact us at [support@bespoken.io](mailto:support@bespoken.io), and we'll set up a different number for you, including phones for various countries.
+Yes, contact us at [support@bespoken.ai](mailto:support@bespoken.ai), and we'll set up a different number for you, including phones for various countries.

 ### What countries are supported for IVR testing?

 We support nearly 200 locales.
-If you're unsure about a specific country, email us at [support@bespoken.io](mailto:support@bespoken.io) to confirm availability.
+If you're unsure about a specific country, email us at [support@bespoken.ai](mailto:support@bespoken.ai) to confirm availability.

 ### What IVR/CCaaS platforms do you support?